vamsi-janjanam/mirrorbank/README.md

 DP-SGD applied to a GAN discriminator interacts badly with adversarial training instability, causing frequent collapse under tight noise budgets.
 Diffusion models have a single stable loss and respond predictably.

 ### MIA implemented from scratch
-~200 lines covering shadow models, attack classifier, and AUC reporting.
-Every design choice (why shadow models? why LightGBM?
-AUC vs accuracy?) can be whiteboarded in an interview.
+The v1 audit is a nearest-neighbour distance attack (no library beyond scikit-learn's `NearestNeighbors`): if synthetic records sit suspiciously close to specific training records, an attacker can distinguish members from non-members.
+Reported as an attack AUC against a held-out set.
+Every design choice (why distance?
+AUC vs accuracy? held-out calibration?) is interview-defensible; a full shadow-model MIA is the planned upgrade.

 ### Track B outside the privacy boundary
 Text generation is conditioned on synthetic structured fields — never on real records.
 The text step consumes zero privacy budget regardless of whether a vocab sampler or an LLM is used for Track B.